KUSA (TV): Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In April 2005, KUSA began carrying NBC Weather Plus on its second digital subchannel (branded as "9NEWS Weather Plus").
 On December 31, 2008, following NBC Weather Plus' shutdown, KUSA affiliated the subchannel with The Local AccuWeather Channel; on May 27, 2013, as part of a multi-station deal between Gannett and the network, KUSA 9.2 switched its affiliation to WeatherNation TV.
 Digital subchannel 9.2 is carried on cable through Comcast digital channel 249 and CenturyLink Prism channel 10.
-On August 27, 2017 at noon MDT, KUSA temporarily switched digital subchannel 9.2 from WeatherNation TV to a live feed of a WFAA/KHOU simulcast covering the aftermath of Hurricane Harvey after it flooded the Houston metro area.
-This simulcast ended on August 31, 2017 at 6:30 p.m.
+On August 27, 2017, at noon MDT, KUSA temporarily switched digital subchannel 9.2 from WeatherNation TV to a live feed of a WFAA/KHOU simulcast covering the aftermath of Hurricane Harvey after it flooded the Houston metro area.
+This simulcast ended on August 31, 2017, at 6:30 p.m.
 MDT when the subchannel returned to WeatherNation TV.
 On December 29, 2018, KUSA dropped WeatherNation TV from the channel and switched to Cozi TV.

 In late January 2015, KUSA began to broadcast a duplicate 1080i signal of their primary digital subchannel (9.1) on the KTVD (RF 31) transmitter as digital subchannel 9.4, "KUSA-HD".
 This allows viewers with issues receiving KUSA's VHF signal or with a UHF-only antenna to view KUSA in some form over the air.